hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 you want ?
 As a rule, all those who are at present eating the crumbs of ease under the cool shadow of the English did at one time turn ungrateful to the Peshwa and were thus guilty of treason.
 They come from all classes and castes—Brahmins, Marathas and Mussalmans.
 There is no reason for one of them to laugh at the others.

 Was not the ruler of Hyderabad independent at that time ?
 Why then did he remain indifferent ?
 Was it because of the Brahmin Bajirao ?
 Is there any Brahmin agency at work in Manipur, Burma and similar other States which are now being swallowed up by the English ?
-988You revile the Brahmins without any reason.
+You revile the Brahmins without any reason.
 I for my part find fault with our evil stars.
 Infatuation precedes all (evil) things.
 Accordingly, divergent counsels having prevailed among the different Native States of India.
 The English could easily do what they liked.

 ### THE REVOLUTIONARIES ARE BRAHMINS
 Who should blame whom in this matter ?
 I, for my part, blame one and all.
 They, and they alone, who laid down their lives on the battlefield in measuring their swords with the English are free from any blame.
 Such worthy men are to be found only among the Brahmins.
 Even if you look to the present times, you will be convinced of what I say.

-In 1857, Nana Saheb, (showed himself to be a Brahmin of this type), then Wasudev Balwant, and after that we two brothers, Damodar and Balkrishna Hari Chapekar.
+In 1857, Nana Saheb, (showed himself to be a
+Brahmin of this type), then Wasudev Balwant, and after that we two brothers, Damodar and Balkrishna Hari Chapekar.
 Excepting these, has any Maratha or Muhammadan become a martyr for his religion and his country ?
 According to the adage " The master is reduced to distress while